-On September 25, 2014, the board of directors approved a private placement of up to 1,500,000 shares of our common stock ("Common Shares") at a price of \$0.40 per share.
-Per this placement, the Company received funds totalling \$40,000 from one investor pursuant and subsequently issued 100,000 shares of common stock.
+During February 2016, we sold 100,000 shares of our common stock ("Common Shares") at a price of \$0.20 per share to a single investor.
 The issuance of these Common Shares is claimed to be exempt pursuant to Section 4(2) of the Securities Act of 1933, as amended (the "Act") and Rule 506 of Regulation D under the Act.
 No advertising or general solicitation was employed in offering these Common Shares.
 The offering and sale was made to a single accredited investor, and subsequent transfers were restricted in accordance with the requirements of the Act.